 Multiple Region of Interest (MROI) Imaging¶

-ScanImage® allows the microscope’s full field of view to be subdivided into multiple regions of interest (ROIs).
+ScanImage® allows the full field of view of the microscope to be subdivided into multiple regions of interest (ROIs).

 The use of ROIs offers the following advantages: